countable-web/open-source-corporation/product/engineering/GIT.md

 # Our Git Flow Usage Examples

 This document provides examples of common git workflows to show new developers how we use the [git flow](https://jeffkreeftmeijer.com/git-flow/) branch conventions.
+We also generally observe the [trunk based development](https://trunkbaseddevelopment.com/) methodology.
+The latter standard is awkwardly written and wordy but the content is good.

 ## Working on a feature